-The OWLS program provides a unique scholarship opportunity for Oregon Tech-bound students who obtain at least 9 science, technology, engineering or math (STEM) college credits through either a dual credit program (high school/college credits in their high school), expedited on-site college classes or Project Lead the Way (engineering and technology credits by exam) programs are eligible to apply for the OWLS scholarship.
+Oregon Tech’s OWLS scholarship incentivizes completion of STEM-related dual credit coursework for Oregon Tech-bound students.
+Students who successfully complete at least 8 science, technology, engineering, or math (STEM) college credits through dual credit programming (college credits in their high school), early college or Project Lead the Way (engineering and technology credits by exam) programs are eligible to apply for the OWLS scholarship.

-Who is eligible to apply?
+Who is Eligible to Apply?

-Any incoming freshman student who achieves 9 or more college credits in a science, technology, engineering or math course, with at least a grade of B or better, may apply for admission to the Oregon Tech OWLS program.
+Any incoming freshman student who achieves 8 or more college credits in a science, technology, engineering, or math course, with at least a grade of B or better, may apply for admission to the Oregon Tech OWLS scholarship.
 Applicants must have just finished high school and are applying for fall term admission.
-Students who meet Oregon Tech’s admissions standards and can demonstrate successful completion of 9 or more STEM college credits will be admitted to Oregon Tech and receive a $1,000 OWL scholarship for one year.
+Students who meet Oregon Tech’s admissions standards and can demonstrate successful completion of 8 or more STEM college credits receive a $1,000 OWL scholarship for one year.
 If the college credit was awarded through Oregon Tech, students can receive up to $1,500.

 - Transfer students are NOT eligible for the OWL scholarship.

 - Freshman dual enrollment applicants may apply.
-If you are a dual applicant please contact Julie Daniels for Oregon Tech credit requirements and information on pro-rated scholarships.
+If you are a dual applicant, please contact Julie Daniels for Oregon Tech credit requirements and information on pro-rated scholarships.

-What are the program deadlines?
+What are the program deadlines

 Students must be fully admitted by Oregon Tech's priority scholarship deadline of March 1st, as well as complete the OWLS Scholarship Application by the same date.
 Applicants are still eligible for the scholarship even if they have not completed all dual credit course by the OWLS application deadline of March 1st.
 Students should feel free to work with an Admission Counselor to clarify the admission application process.